Black Catholicism: New organizations, major thinkers and USCCB letter (late 1970s)

 Even with the decline in vocations and lay practice during the 1970s, various new national Black Catholic organizations emerged.
 In 1976, the National Association of Black Catholic Administrators (NABCA) was founded, a consortium of the diocesan Black Catholic offices/ministries from around the country.
 Eventually this organization effectively replaced the NOBC, after a major conflict between the Office and the NBSC involving leadership disputes.

 The Black Catholic Theological Symposium (BCTS), a yearly gathering dedicated to the promotion of Black Catholic theology, emerged in 1978 in Baltimore.
-From it has emerged some of the leading voices not only in Black Catholic theology, but in Womanist and black theology as well: writers such as Dr. Diana L. Hayes, Dr. M. Shawn Copeland, Sr Jamie T. Phelps, OP, Fr Cyprian Davis, OSB, and Servant of God Thea Bowman, FSPA have had an immeasurable impact in advancing the cause of Black Catholic history, theology, theory, and liturgy.
+From it has emerged some of the leading voices not only in Black Catholic theology, but in Womanist and black theology as well: writers such as Dr. Diana L. Hayes, Dr. M. Shawn Copeland, Sr Jamie T. Phelps, OP, Fr Cyprian Davis, OSB, and Servant of God Thea Bowman have had an immeasurable impact in advancing the cause of Black Catholic history, theology, theory, and liturgy.

 The next year, the Institute for Black Catholic Studies was founded at Xavier University of Louisiana.
-Every summer since, it has hosted a variety of accredited courses on Black Catholic theology, ministry, ethics, and history, offering a Continuing Education & Enrichment program as well as a Master of Theology degree—"the only graduate theology program in the western hemisphere taught from a Black Catholic perspective".
+Every summer since, it has hosted a variety of accredited courses on Black Catholic theology, ministry, ethics, and history, offering a Continuing education & Enrichment program as well as a Master of Theology degree—"the only graduate theology program in the western hemisphere taught from a Black Catholic perspective".

 That same year, the USCCB issued a pastoral letter dissecting and condemning racism, entitled "Brothers and Sisters to Us", for the first time addressing the issue in a group publication.